Henry Kelsey: Travel to the Great Plains

 In 1690, HBC governor at York Factory, George Geyer, sent Kelsey on a journey up the Nelson River "to call, encourage, and invite the remoter [First Nations people] to a trade with us."
 Beaver pelts were the item most desired by the HBC.
 Kelsey left York Factory on 12 June 1690 with a group of indigenous people and proceeded by canoe up the Nelson River (southwest).
 He carried with him a sample of hatchets, beads, and tobacco the company offered.
 Kelsey and the First Nations people reached a place he named Deering's Point, probably near present-day The Pas, Manitoba, on 10 July after a journey of 600 miles; they had passed through five lakes and undertaken 33 portages.
-Deering's Point was a gathering place for First Nations people who journeyed down the Nelson River to trade at York Factory.
+Deering's Point became a gathering place for First Nations people who journeyed down the Nelson River to trade at York Factory.
 Kelsey sent a letter, carried by First Nations people, back to York Factory with his observations about the journey and the First Nations people he had met.
 He said that the various indigenous nations were continually at war with each other, which hindered prospects for trade.
 Kelsey spent the winter near Deering's Point.

 In spring 1691, Kelsey received a supply of trade goods from York Factory; his orders were to obtain what beaver pelts he could and to return the following year with as many First Nations people as possible to introduce them to the trading post.
 On 15 July 1691, he set out from Deering's Point "to discover and bring to commerce the "Naywatame poets," an Indian people of the Great Plains.
 (Another source mentions the presence of the "Esinepoets" people (Assiniboine) on the Prairie about that time.)